Julia is an open-source, multi-platform, high-level, high-performance programming language for technical computing.

 Anonymous functions can best be used in collection functions or list comprehensions:

-x -> x^2
+x -> x^2.

 Functions can accept a variable number of arguments: